top of page

 Inside Out

-This past week I’ve been preparing for an event that required ironing over 100 pieces of linen, table runners, napkins, overlays… all of it.
-Hours and hours.
-And as I was ironing the silk table runners, I noticed something:
+This past week, I prepared for an event that required ironing over 100 pieces of linen, including table runners, napkins, and overlays.
+It took hours and hours of work.
+As I ironed the silk table runners, I noticed something profound:

 There’s a huge difference between ironing silk on the shiny front side versus the back.

-Front side?
-The heat can scorch it, make it cling, make wrinkles worse.
+• The front side?
+The heat can scorch it, make it cling, and worsen the wrinkles.

-Backside?
-It smooths out.
-The static helps.
-The fabric relaxes.
+• The backside?
+It smooths out beautifully.
+The static helps, and the fabric relaxes.
 It yields.

-Just like I have to iron those silk runners with the shiny side face-down, protected from direct heat, the Lord began to show me that He irons us the same way.
+Just as I must iron those silk runners with the shiny side face-down, protected from direct heat, the Lord began to show me that He irons us in the same way.

 Silk can scorch if you put the iron on the visible side.
-It can cling, melt, wrinkle even more if the heat hits the wrong place.
-So the real work happens on the hidden side… the side no one sees.
+It can cling, melt, or wrinkle even more if the heat hits the wrong place.
+The real work happens on the hidden side… the side no one sees.

 And the Lord showed me: